tyh1003/Refine-Retrieve-Reason-FakeNews-WebApp/README.md

 npm run dev
 ```

-Vite will display the local frontend URL in the terminal.
+Vite will display the frontend URL in the terminal.

-Open the displayed URL in your browser.
+Open the displayed address in a browser.

 ---

 # Ground Truth

-`answer.jsonl` stores the known labels for supported evaluation videos.
+`answer.jsonl` stores known labels for supported evaluation videos.

-The backend matches the uploaded video's ID against this file and can display the corresponding correct answer in the web interface.

 The label convention is: